fabricpath design

 Diagram: what is data center fabric

 Fabric Path in the core replaces vPC.
 It still uses port channels, but the hierarchical vPC technology previously used to provide active/active forwarding is not required.
-Instead, designs are based on modular units called PODs; within each POD, traditional DC technologies exist, for example, vPC.
+Instead, designs are based on modular units called PODs; within each POD, traditional DC technologies exist, such as vPC.
 Active/active ( dual-active paths ) forwarding based on a two-node Spine, Hot Standby Router Protocol ( HSRP ), announces the virtual MAC of the emulated switch from each of the two cores.
 For this to work, implement vPC+ on the inter-spine peer links.

 Switched data center design